go-air/.github/CONTRIBUTING.md

 for the organisation in the issue.
 If this is not preferred, the contact information may instead be mailed to the contact listed in the project's CODE_OF_CONDUCT instead.
-4. If and when the pull request associated with the filing issue is merged, the request is considered accepted.
+4. The request is considered accepted if a member closes the issue with comment "Approved."
+6. Once the request is approved by a member, the first PR of the new Author should contain the corresponding change to the AUTHORS file.
 ### Reviews

 We value reviews and attention to detail.
 We normally spend several rounds of review.